G2gg/bot_ws/README.md

 cd ..
 colcon build
 ```
+> [!NOTE]
+> Always remember to build the workspace whenever you make changes in the code.
+It is assumed that, this is done everytime the file structure or the code is changes or copied.

+> Go into your Workspace Folder first and then build i.e. use the below command

+> ```
+> colcon build
+> ```

 Now open up the VS code and make the file structure same as given in the repository.